-Trevor began his career training dogs shortly after enlisting in the Marine Corps in 2006.
-At the Military Police Academy he was among only three selected to attend the Military Working Dog (MWD) Handlers Course out of a class of nearly eighty.
-Once there, his dedication, professionalism, and pursuit of excellence led to him to be selected to handle a Combat Tracking Dog (CTD), a special type of MWD.
-After graduation of the MWD course, he attended a specially designed Combat Tracker Dog course instructed by Vohne Liche Kennels, located in Denver, Indiana.
+Trevor began his K9 career in the Marine Corps in 2006.
+At the Military Police Academy, Trevor was among only a handful of nearly eighty Marines selected to attend the Military Working Dog (MWD) Handlers Course.
+His dedication, professionalism, and pursuit of excellence led to him to be selected to become a Combat Tracking Dog (CTD) handler, which up until that time had not been a program since the Vietnam War.

-Soon after leaving the Marine Corps in 2011, Trevor returned to Afghanistan as a working dog trainer contracted by the Department of State’s Diplomatic Security Service.
-At the height of the war in Afghanistan, he trained and advanced seventy-five dog teams which were protecting America’s diplomatic presence in the country.
+After leaving the Marine Corps in 2011, Trevor returned to Afghanistan as a working dog trainer contracted by the Department of State’s Diplomatic Security Service.
+At the height of the war in Afghanistan, Trevor trained and advanced seventy-five dog teams which were dedicated to protecting the United States’ diplomatic mission in the hostile country.

-After having completed his contractual obligations in 2013, Trevor volunteered to return to Afghanistan in 2014.
-This time putting his skills to work for the Department of Defense as an Explosive Detection Dog (EDD) Trainer.
-There, he helped to secure a compound that was vital to the counter terror and counter narcotic operations theater wide.
-After nearly five years of deployments to Iraq and Afghanistan, the opportunity to continue to follow his passion training and handling dogs presented itself stateside.
+After completing his contractual obligations in 2013, Trevor volunteered to return to Afghanistan in 2014 for the Department of Defense as an Explosive Detection Dog (EDD) Trainer.
+Trevor, as a civilian contractor, was attached to special operations forces and helped secure a compound that was vital to counterterrorism and counter-narcotic operations theater wide.
+After five years of deployments to Iraq and Afghanistan, the opportunity to continue to follow his passion training and handling dogs presented itself stateside.

-Trevor went on to become a handler with the Department of Homeland Security’s National Explosives Detection Canine Team Program.
-He handled, and trained dogs to mitigate threats of terrorism to the American public, and transportation infrastructure.
+Trevor became a handler with the Department of Homeland Security’s National Explosives Detection Canine Team Program.
+There he handled, and trained dogs to mitigate threats of terrorism to the American public, and transportation infrastructure.

-Trevor's experience, dedication, and love for dogs sets him apart as one of the most qualified trainers available in the canine training industry today.
-Trevor currently has two German Shepard Dogs that he loves and enjoys taking on hikes at state parks, or running on the Indian Creek Greenway.
+Trevor's experience, dedication, and love for dogs sets him apart as one of the most qualified trainers available in the canine training industry.